 Ahh, the holidays.
-We love them and look forward to them each year.
+Many of us love them and look forward to them each year.
 They start as early as October when ghost, goblin, and pumpkin-decorated sweet treats are passed around to celebrate All Hallows’ Eve.
-Some trick-or-treating plans are even made based on which neighborhoods pass out the best candy (Don’t act like you don’t do the same).
+Some trick-or-treating plans are even made based on which neighborhoods pass out the best candy – a strategy many kids and parents know well.
 Perhaps they know exactly which neighborhood passes out the full-size candy bars.

-At each and every one of these parties, we are surrounded by decadent and delicious delicacies (yay for alliteration).
-It’s hard to resist.
-Even with a Herculean effort, we sometimes give in.
-Your sister-in-law that makes a certain cookie only for Christmas ‒ that’s it, literally, no other time during the year.
+At each party, we are surrounded by decadent and delicious delicacies (yay for alliteration).
+It’s hard to resist, and even with a Herculean effort, we sometimes give in.
+Take, for example, your sister-in-law who makes a certain cookie only for Christmas ‒ that’s it, literally, no other time during the year.
 Of course, you’re going to try one or five.

 New Year’s Eve is yet another party with all the eats and all the drinks.
-Before we know it, it’s January 1, and we have been going rogue for three months.
-That’s a quarter of the year.
-We have been slipping for a quarter of a year!
+Before we know it, it’s the first of January, and we have been going rogue for three months – an entire quarter of the year!

 The Party’s Over

-After all this fun, the waistline is not the only thing that needs to get back in check, and the oral microbiome does as well.
-All that snacking and cocktailing has done a number on the oral microbiome.
-Many patients are not aware their mouths could have been affected by this change in diet.
+After all this fun, the waistline is not the only thing that needs to get back in check – the oral microbiome does as well.
+All that snacking and cocktailing has done a number on the microbial balance.
+Many patients are unaware that this dietary change may have affected their oral health.

-Clinically, every year after the holidays, I would see patient biofilms look less healthy than usual under the microscope.
-When talking with patients, they all reported similar stories.
-They have been off their normal oral hygiene routine because of the hustle and bustle.
-For example, they traveled and forgot their electric brush.
-They also reported dietary changes that included more processed foods and higher than usual alcohol consumption.
-In addition, they typically reported added stress and less sleep than usual.
+Clinically, every year after the holidays, I would notice a shift toward less healthy biofilms when viewed under the microscope.
+Most patients reported similar stories, explaining that they had been off their normal oral hygiene routine because of the hustle and bustle.
+For some, it was traveling and forgetting their electric brush.
+For others, it was dietary changes, such as increased consumption of processed foods and higher alcohol intake.
+These changes were often combined with added stress and less sleep than usual.

 All of this is the perfect storm for disease.
-It’s time to whip it back into shape.
+It’s time to whip the oral microbiome back into shape.

 Dental Gym